Introduction

 Is 50% always the same as dividing by 2?

 Yes, in standard arithmetic, 50% consistently represents exactly one-half of a given quantity.
 Dividing any number by two will always yield the same result as multiplying it by 0.50 or 50/100.
 This equivalence holds true across whole numbers, decimals, fractions, and even negative values, making it one of the most reliable shortcuts in mathematics.
-That said, it is important to note
+Still, it is important to note